obsidiansystems/dependent-sum/README.md

     data DSum tag = forall a. !(tag a) :=> a

-By analogy to the `key => value` construction for dictionary entries in many dynamic languages, we use `key :=> value` as the constructor for dependent sums.
+By analogy to the `key => value` construction for dictionary entries in many dynamic languages, we use `:=>` as the constructor for dependent sums.
 The key is a tag that specifies the type of the value;  for example, think of a GADT such as:

     data Tag a where
        AString :: Tag String